BingHawk/SE4GI_project/README.md

 ### Node

 Begin by checking if you have npm (node package manager - like conda for JS) installed and install it if not.
 Instructions can be found
 [here](https://docs.npmjs.com/cli/v7/configuring-npm/install).
-Below instalation process works for node v.16 but not for version v.17.
+Below instalation process works for node v.16.15 which is the Long term stable release
-Curently looking for a fix so it works with both!
+Does not for version v.17 and later.

 Once npm is installed, navigate to the /flaskVueFrontend folder and run